 The whole debacle started with a then 43-year-old Cook cursing out a waitress.
 After the club's owner engaged in a heated argument with Cook, the comic's behavior became even more hostile.
 During the bout, Cook was reportedly heard yelling, "I own this place."
 The club's actual owner took issue with Cook's statement and issued the ban.

 When Cook was at the height of his career, he experienced a very painful personal tragedy.
 Both of his parents died of cancer, just nine months apart from one another (his mother died in 2006, and his father in early 2007).
-Cook took some time off after his parents' death, and came to see the tragedy as a catalyst for his own personal growth.
+Cook took some time off after his parents' deaths and came to see the tragedy as a catalyst for his own personal growth.